dbroncosfan1133/liri-node-app/README.md

 "movie-this": This will take the entered movie and search the OMDB API, it will return the title, year released, IMDB and Rotten Tomatoes ratings, Country, language, plot, and the actors.

+"do-what-it-says": This will read the random.txt file and pass the data through the correct function.
+Note: You can change the data in the random.txt file.
+If you make a change you must use the same format, i.e. what you want to do, your search query. (spotify-this-song, I want it that way), (concert-this, Eagles), (movie-this, Full Metal Jacket).

 ++++++ Important ++++++
 ******************************************************************************
 You must have the modules listed below installed on your PC in the same file location as the cloned files.
 Node.js can be installed here: https://nodejs.org/en/.
 All other packages can be installed in a bash terminal using npm.
 You must run "npm init" in bash BEFORE installing the npm packages.